magnesj/ResInsight/docs/SimulationWells.md

 ## Commands

 Several commands are available as context commands on a simulation well.
-These commads are available either by right-clicking  the well in the **3D View** or in the **Project Tree**.
+These commands are available either by right-clicking  the well in the **3D View** or in the **Project Tree**.

-- **New Well Log Extraction Curve** -- Creates a new Well Log curve based on the selected well, the current timestep and cell property.
+- **New Well Log Extraction Curve** -- Creates a new Well Log curve based on the selected well, the current time step and cell property.
   ( See [Well Log Plots]({{ site.baseurl }}/docs/welllogsandplots) )
 - **New Intersection** -- creates a new intersection based on the selected Simulation Well.
   ( See [Well Log Plots]({{ site.baseurl }}/docs/intersections) )